Significant Dates In The History of The American Legion

 Aug.
 26, 1982 The American Legion presents a $1million check to the Vietnam Veterans Memorial Fund toward the construction of "The Wall" in Washington, D.C.

-July 21, 1983 The American Legion announces its sponsorship of an independent study of the effects of expsure of Agent Orange on Vietnam veterans.
-(The results of "The American Legion Columbia University Study of Vitenam-era Veterans" were presnted to Congress in 1989.)
+July 21, 1983 The American Legion announces its sponsorship of an independent study of the effects of exposure of Agent Orange on Vietnam veterans.
+(The results of "The American Legion Columbia University Study of Vietnam-era Veterans" were presented to Congress in 1989.)

 Jan.
 1, 1983 The Department of Veterans Affairs begins operations.
 The American Legion fought for the VA to become a cabinet-level department.